Urinary Tract Infections

-Urinary tract infections usually occur when bacteria enters the urine or urinary tract through the urethra and begin to multiply inside the bladder.
-Although the urinary system is designed to keep bacteria out, these defenses can fail.
+Urinary tract infections usually occur when bacteria enter the urine or urinary tract through the urethra and begin to multiply inside the bladder.
+Although the urinary system is designed to keep bacteria out, these defenses can fail, resulting in infectious disease.
 When that happens, bacteria can take over and turn into infection inside of the urinary tract.
 A majority of these infections involve the lower urinary tract, the bladder and the urethra.
-Women are at greater risk than men for developing a UTI.
+Women are at a higher risk than men for developing a UTI with more risk factors.
 Infection limited to your bladder can be painful and annoying.

 Simple UTIs (also known as acute cystitis or bladder infection) occur more commonly in women than men.
 This type of UTI is usually caused by E. coli, a type of bacteria commonly found in the gastrointestinal (GI) tract.
 Sexual intercourse may lead to cystitis, but you don’t have to be sexually active to develop it.